 # Shift + Win opens: Windows Start menu

 Don’t click the OK button yet.
-Switch back to Start Menu Style tab, check the box labelled Replace the Start button as shown in the picture below and then select Custom option.
-Click Pick image button to select the custom Start menu button.
+Switch back to Start Menu Style tab, check the box labeled Replace the Start button as shown in the picture below, and then select the Custom option.
+Click the Pick image button to select the custom Start menu button.
 Note that, unlike the Start Button Changer, Classic Shell doesn’t automatically resize the Start button.
-So you need to manually resize the Start button image to fit to the taskbar.
+So you need to manually resize the Start button image.

-Finally, click OK button to apply the new Start button without actually disabling the new Windows 10’s Start menu.
+Finally, click the OK button to apply the new Start button without actually disabling the latest Windows 10’s Start menu.

 Our 13 ways to customize the Windows 10 taskbar guide might also interest you.

 Yes, you can change without third-party tools, but it requires manually editing system files.

 this is the most perfect tutorial i’ve seen, thank you so much !!!!!

 Saiyash Chester says